 This is from the article.

-It's the fact there are too many white people trying to stop it.
+It's the fact there are too many white people trying to stop it, which is not accurate at all.

 This is yet another example of how diversity means less white people.

-At the end of the sentence when you say that diversity just means less white people which I should point out Is a common neo-Nazi white supremacist talking point.
+At the end of the sentence, when you say that diversity just means less white people, which I should pull out, is a common neo-Nazi white supremacist talking point.

 At the beginning of the sentence, you make a very incoherent sort of point.

-In order to drive home his point that people weren't having this kind of bullshit like what CNN was throwing around, Paul posted some response tweets from the people.
+In order to drive home his point, the people weren't having this kind of bullshit, like what CNN was throwing around, Paul posted some response tweets from the people.

-Gad Sad, if you don't know, is a dude who's mostly notable for being a frequent SJW anti-feminist, SJW bashing, anti-feminist guest on Joe Rogan's podcast who got super pissed off when he wasn't included in that Barry Weiss piece about the intellectual dark web.
+Gad Saad, if you don't know, is a dude who's mostly notable for being a frequent SJW anti-feminist, SJW bashing, anti-feminist guest on Joe Rogan's podcast, who got super pissed off when he wasn't included in that Barry Weiss piece about the intellectual dark web.

 We all know that.

-It would look like Devil's Night in Detroit wrapped into the purge for real.
+It would look like devils would in Detroit wrapped into the purge for real.

-And Matt Bracken is a great author, researcher, former Navy SEAL, terrorism expert, and he's been predicting this for a long time, that it's going to break out somewhere in the world like this, and we're going to see this type of hysteria.
+He's been predicting this for a long time, that it's going to break out somewhere in the world like this.

 There's a societal breakdown that's going to happen immediately in the United States should anything like this happen.